 “Yeah, they sure do like to keep everybody in the dark.”

 “Kind of a raw deal.”

-“No, it isn’t very fair,” father agreed, “but I reckon every generation has its challenges.”
+“No, it isn’t very fair,” father agreed, “but it doesn’t hurt to have a plan B.”

 “Hope there’s enough left for me.”